DCP model + optimizer¶

 dcp.load(dcp_state, checkpoint_id=str(dcp_dir), process_group=self._process_group)

-to know what to load where. dcp.load mutates the tensors in place
+where. dcp.load mutates those tensors in place with the loaded

 Loading with a different GPU count triggers DCP’s automatic resharding — see Resharding.